trueangle/kotlin-native-aws-lambda-runtime/README.md

     }
 }
 ```
+`LambdaStreamHandler<I, ByteWriteChannel>` accepts any serializable input and outputs to `ByteWriteChannel` which is then streamed to the client.

+Both `LambdaBufferedHandler` and `LambdaStreamHandler` are suspend functions, so you can use Kotlin coroutines to handle the request in non-blocking way.

+Each handler accepts `Context` object which can be used to get information about the function execution environment, such as the request ID, resource limits, and other details.
+For more details about the context object, see the [AWS Lambda documentation](https://docs.aws.amazon.com/lambda/latest/dg/c-runtime-context.html).

 ### 5. Specify Main Function
 Create application entry point using standard `main` function.
 Call `LambdaRuntime.run` to execute Lambda by passing handler to it.